tconfrey/BrainTool/_posts/2024-07-01-The-best-Tabs-Outliner-alternative.md

 ## BrainTool verses Other Alternatives

 <table><tr><td style="width: 50%; border:none; padding-left: 40px; padding-right: 100px; text-align: justify;">
 There are many (many, many) tools that are, or claim to be, some combination of tabs and session managers or bookmarkers or other takes on browser productivity tools.
 See <a href="https://braintool.org/2022/03/10/Five-tools-for-browser-productivity.html">here</a> and <a href="https://alternativeto.net/software/tabs-outliner">here</a> for some descriptions and reviews.
-None, that I'm aware of, are an exact match for Tabs Outliner and there are many different approaches, but IMHO BrainTool is the one with the most similar mindset.
+None, that I'm aware of, are an exact match for Tabs Outliner and there are many different approaches, but IMHO BrainTool has one of the most similar mindset.
 In addition:
 </td><td style="border:none">
 <img src="../../../site/postAssets/Five Tools/meme.png" alt="is mindblowing" style="height: 450px; border:solid; border-color: lightgrey; border-width: 1px; padding: 5px">
 </td></tr></table>